shawcmat/EnvStress-AgOwnership/README.md

 A Bayesian spatial regression exploring the effects of environmental stress on levels of agricultural landownership in affected regions.
 If you would only like to reproduce the analysis, use the provided R data object.
 If you wish to reproduce the dataset, follow the instructions below.

-## Running the Analysis

-More info to come.

 ## Reproducing the Dataset

 Reproducing the dataset requires manually downloading each of the prequisite datasets before running the code.
 Required data are as follows.